 Hello, my name is Simon Rohatynskyj and I served at Crumpsall Lane Primary School with City Year UK in Team Pride as a part of the Greater Manchester cohort.

-Through the LDD days, CMI course and other opportunities City Year have provided me with, I have seen such a huge development in myself.
-My confidence in my ability and capability to improve in public speaking has improved greatly and was highlighted to me through the feedback given.
-Through teamwork activities and independent speaking moments such as the Red Talk and Social Action Day it has exponentially been so valuable in building on my skills.
-Being a part of the cohort and Team Pride especially was incredible.
+Through the Leadership and Development Days, CMI course and other opportunities City Year has provided me with, I have seen such a huge development in myself.
+My confidence in my ability in public speaking has improved greatly and was highlighted through feedback.
+Teamwork activities and independent speaking moments such as the Red Talk and Social Action Day have been so valuable in building on my skills.
+Being a part of the cohort, and Team Pride especially, was incredible.
 Everyone was so supportive and kind as we were all on different journeys in life but worked together to create something special, rewarding and beneficial to the cause, I made great friendships and connections that will last a lifetime.

-From my experience I have learnt how beneficial the support of all children in their learning and development through their school years is and how much effort and passion the teachers and other staff put in to work effectively as a team.
-I have also gained knowledge on how to teach and help kids get the best out of their school time with the interventions and class support I provided.
-Observations and feedback were so useful in developing but also the connection between myself and others around me to have detailed conversations and advice for each other so that we all improve and succeed.
-I gained understanding that they all have their own personalities but also beneficial techniques to give them the best teaching.
-Getting to know every kid and what works best for them as well as how to deal with problems that may occur specifically to them have been a very important part of my learning.
-All City Year staff additionally provided the best advice and support while feeling like friends and not bosses which definitely created an amazing aspect of being a part of City Year. ]
+From my experience, I have learnt how beneficial it is to support all children in their learning and development and how much effort and passion the teachers and other staff put in, to work effectively as a team.
+I have also gained knowledge on how to teach and help kids get the best out of their school time.
+Observations and feedback were really useful, but also the detailed conversations and advice we gave each other in the team, so that we could all improve and succeed.
+Getting to know every kid and what works best for them, as well as how to deal with their specific problems, have been a very important part of my learning.
+In addition, all City Year staff provided the best advice and support while feeling like friends and not bosses which definitely created an amazing aspect of being a part of City Year.

 For the past 20 years, Dean has worked as a Senior Leader in Education, Consultant and Director in some very...Read more about Meet Dean Thomas-Lowde, City Year Greater Manchester & The Black Country programme manager